yangnan52/STAT170AB/README.md

   The google_rating.csv is a sample of the data we crawled from the Google Places API
 ## Datasets
   There are three mainly datasets.
+  This project uses the [Yelp Open Dataset](https://www.yelp.com/dataset), which includes 5 files:

+* `business.json`: Contains business data including location data, attributes, and categories.
+* `review.json`: Contains full review text data including the user_id that wrote the review and the business_id the review is written for.
+* `user.json`: User data including the user's friend mapping and all the metadata associated with the user.
+* `checkin.json`: Checkins on a business.
+* `tip.json`: Tips written by a user on a business.
+Tips are shorter than reviews and tend to convey quick suggestions.

+The json files are too large to upload, so we create the sample dataset of them.

-  * review.csv: A sample of all the reviews we have.
+  * review_sample.csv: A sample of all the reviews we have.
-  * yelp.csv: A sample of all the Yelp dataset
+  * yelp_sample.csv: A sample of all the Yelp dataset
-  * google.csv: A sample of all the Google dataset
+  * google_rating.csv: A sample of all the Google dataset

 ## Codes
   We separate all the codes into five ipynb files.
 They are google_api.ipynb, yelp_clean.ipynb, data_visualization.ipynb, LDA.ipynb and machine_learning.ipynb.